kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 ### Pre-filter

 These plugins are used to pre-process info about the pod, or to check certain conditions that the cluster or the pod must meet.
-If a pre-filter plugin returns an error, the scheduling cycle is aborted.
+A pre-filter plugin should implement a PreFilter function, if PreFilter returns an error, the scheduling cycle is aborted.
+Note that PreFilter is called once in each scheduling cycle.

+A Pre-filter plugin can provide another two optional functions: **AddPod** and **RemovePod** to incrementally modify its pre-processed info.
+The framework guarantees that those functions will only be called after PreFilter.
+The framework may call those functions more than once before calling Filter on a specific node.

 ### Filter